IISH/PID-webservice/README.md

 3. Pid update: when the localIdentifier is bound to an existing Pid and the supplied resolveUrl is different to the bound resolveUrl, a rebind will be made.

-###UpsertPid method
+###CreatePid and UpdatePid methods
+The createPid will create a new PID but fail when the PID already was made in an earlier call.
+Likewise the updatePid will fail when the PID does not exist.
-The upsert method does exactly the same as the createPid and updatePid combined; and is more efficient.
-It will create new pids; and update a pid if it already exists.
-Use this method if you do not need to check explicitly for PIDs that do not exist whilst updating... or already exist while creating them.
+The upsert method does exactly the same as the createPid and updatePid do separately; but throw no error.
+It is thus the most efficient method.

 ###DeletePid method
 This method will delete a pid and all it's bound attributes.